vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 - behaviors - folder for each behavior.
 - behavior-groups - folder for each behavior group.
 - property-sets - folder for each non-behavioral property set.
-- tokens - complete token definitions contributed by workshops to the framework.
+- token-templates - token templates contributed by workshops to the framework.
+- token-definitions - complete token definitions based of a template.

 ![HierarchicalFileStructure](images/fileHierarchy.png)